Sustainable development and responsibility

 - EIT Raw Materials Knowledge and Innovation Community

 - The International Sustainable Campus Network

 More information on International Sustainable Campus Networking (PRME, ISCN and NSCN) is here.

 Sustainability in stakeholder cooperation

 Sustainability is a part of all our stakeholder cooperation.
 We influence the society around us by helping companies and other societal actors use solutions provided by research on emission-free energy, clean water and air, the circular economy and sustainable business.
 LUT research resulted 29 inventions in 2019.
 LUT applies for patents actively; its number of patents is the second highest of universities in Finland.
 Roughly 3–5 research-based spin-off companies are established each year.
 In 2019, there were 52 active spin-offs which had been established at least three years ago.

-The business ecosystem includes LUT's research and education units, LUT's business accelerator Green Campus Open (GCO), the J. Hyneman Center (JHC) for rapid prototyping, the LUT Entrepreneurship Society LUTES, and the cleantech seed investor Green Campus Innovations Ltd (GCI).
+The business ecosystem includes LUT's research and education units, LUT's business accelerator Green Campus Open (GCO), the Jamie Hyneman Center (JHC) for rapid prototyping, the LUT Entrepreneurship Society LUTES, and the cleantech seed investor Green Campus Innovations Ltd (GCI).

 Cooperation with hometowns and LUT Junior University

 We cooperate extensively with regional, national and global operators.
 In 2020, the International Sustainable Campus Network (ISCN) awarded LUT Junior University the best sustainable development cooperation model.
 In Junior University activities, all age groups from children in early childhood education to high school students learn how to reduce their water footprint and their carbon footprint and how to maximize the carbon handprint.
 They are also challenged to search for solutions for how to contribute to the climate change and how to boost businesses to be more sustainable.
 During the years 2018–2019, Junior University activities reached 10 810 people.